School meal programs in the United States: COVID-19 pandemic and universal eligibility

 When the COVID-19 pandemic in the United States began in spring 2020, the Families First Coronavirus Response Act provided supplemental school lunch funding and allowed the USDA to waive requirements such as serving on school campuses, the number of meals per student per day, and eligibility restrictions.
 Permission was extended by the Consolidated Appropriations Act, 2021 in December 2020, and further by the American Rescue Plan Act, with USDA eventually allowing universal meals for the entire 2021-2022 school year.
 The subsidies were voluntary; about 90% of U.S. school districts participated with free lunch for all students.

 Funding from the USDA and American Rescue Plan Act was used to fund a subsidy extension for the 2022-2023 summer and school year at a somewhat reduced level.
 The Keep Kids Fed Act, signed in June 2022, ended universal eligibility, but maintained temporary suspension of nutrition requirements (to accommodate supply chain issues) and on-campus delivery.

 With federal support uncertain and eventually ending, some states began using their own funds for an extension of pandemic-era free universal school lunches.
 In 2021, California became the first state to have a universal school meal program for the state's public school students, followed shortly by Maine, in time for the 2021-2022 school year.
 As of August 2023, a total of eight states funded permanent universal free school lunch, with the addition of Colorado, Massachusetts, Michigan, Minnesota, New Mexico, and Vermont.
 Nevada adopted a temporary extension for the 2023-24 school year.
 A bill making breakfasts free for all students in Arkansas was signed into law in February 2025, designating revenue from medicinal cannabis to fund the program.
 Three months later, in May 2025, the New York State Legislature approved a universal free school meal program in the 2025-26 state budget, making it the ninth state to offer such free breakfasts and lunches.

+Beginning in 2026, the Whole Milk for Healthy Kids Act permitted schools to serve whole milk and nondairy milk alongside fat-free and reduced-fat options and required schools to honor parental requests for nondairy milk.
+The legislation was considered a priority of the Make America Healthy Again movement.